mocks-server/main/packages/config/README.md

 # Mocks Server Config

-This package handles the configuration of [Mocks Server](website-url).
+Configuration provider.
+Reads config from command line arguments, environment variables, files and options received programmatically.

-Each external element can add options under its own namespace.
-This module is at charge of reading properties from command line arguments, environment variables, files and objects received programmatically, and assign each value to its correspondent option.
-So, each different component inside Mocks Server or external plugin is the unique who knows about its own options, but all options values can be defined using the same methods.
+Each external element can define its options under its own namespace.
+So, each different component is the unique who knows about its own options, but all options values can be defined using the same methods.

+This module provides configuration to [Mocks Server](website-url) components and plugins, but it may be used anywhere else because it is fully configurable.

 ## Usage